bilalmasud07/DataCollectorAPI/README.md

 2. **Download the GitHub Repository**:
    - Download this GitHub repository to your computer.
 Downloading might take some time because it already includes files with data in it.
 However, it will regenerate the data as well, and that's the next step.

-3. **Navigate to the Repository Folder**:
-   - Go to the downloaded repository folder:
-     ```sh
-     cd path/to/DataCollectorAPI
-     ```

 There are three main parts inside the project:
 1. Collecting the data from the APIs.
 2. Designing and populating the database (schema, data loading scripts).
-3. Running the Flask API to show data from the created database.
+3. Running the REST API (Flask) to show data from the created database.

 Follow these three steps sequentially: